 Donations set in motion what we call “The Circle of Hope.”
 First, a generous donor decides to give to Goodwill.
 Then donations are processed and sold in one of our retail stores.

 Then the real magic happens.
 We turn your donations into jobs!
 Our stores are for-cause operations.
-The funds from selling donated items support training and employment programs like our youth, adult, and senior programs, job seeker services, and additional training services.
+The funds from selling donated items support training and employment programs like our youth, adult, and senior programs or classes and career services.

 In 2020, we helped 63,078 individuals in need of training and employment services.
 Of those individuals, 2,598 found work in the community, and 6,321 credentials were awarded.